uptane/uptane-standard/uptane-standard.md

 The following information SHOULD be provided for each image on both the Image repository and the Director repository, and SHOULD be included in the "MUST match" section, if it is implemented:

 * A release counter, to be incremented each time a new version of the image is released.
 This can be used to prevent rollback attacks even in cases where the director repository is compromised.
 * A hardware identifier, or list of hardware identifiers, representing models of ECUs with which the image is compatible.
-This can be used to ensure that an ECU can not be ordered to install an incompatible image, even in cases where the Director repository is compromised.
+This can be used to ensure that an ECU cannot be ordered to install an incompatible image, even in cases where the Director repository is compromised.

 The following information is CONDITIONALLY REQUIRED for each image on the Director repository IF that image is encrypted: